ChoiceTrade Review: Commissions, Fees, and Minimum Deposit

 The company is not very friendly to beginner investors, even though it offers a helpful online trader community - most of its customers

 are experienced traders.
 For anyone new to investing, we recommend

 checking our Best Brokerages For Beginners list.

 The firm has low commissions but to get streaming quotes you'll have to pay at least $15 per month.
 To get more advanced

 trading tools, you'll pay $125 per month (while the best trading platform in the industry - Thinkorswim - is free at

 TD Ameritrade).
 This means that unless you are a professional trader, it makes no

 sense to open account at ChoiceTrade.

-We don't see any compelling reasons to open account at ChoiceTrade unless you are a daytrader.
+In conclusion, unless you are an active stock or options trader, we don't see any compelling reasons to become a ChoiceTrade customer.
 Anyone who is not in that category we

 encourage to research companies in our Best Brokerages list.